behindkeyframes/headloop/README.md

 # HeadLoop v1.6

-A sophisticated 4-head looper with integrated tape recorder for Norns.
+A 4-head looper with integrated tape recorder for Norns.

 ## Overview